Are certain foods triggering your unwanted symptoms?

 However, it’s important to work with a functional medicine practitioner to find the best probiotic supplement for you, because some probiotic strains may actually make histamine intolerance worse!

 At Root Functional Medicine, we utilize personalized microbiome testing to see which strains are lacking in your own gut bacteria to cure histamine intolerance from the root cause!
-Read more about our stance on personalizing gut healing.
 Are you interested in working with us to get to the root of your health problems?
 Learn more about our Functional Medicine Plans here!